lakejs/lake-docs/reference/index.md

 ## tabIndex

 The tab order of the editor.
-For more details on `tabIndex`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).
+For more details on `tabIndex`, refer to the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) page.

 * Type: `number`
 * Default: `0`